Dick the Bruiser: Professional wrestling career

 Bruiser made his professional wrestling debut in 1954.
 He was trained by Verne Gagne.
 Afflis started wrestling in Chicago in 1955 under the Bruiser moniker where he faced Gagne and Lou Thesz.
 Gagne guided him in his initial days of becoming a professional wrestler.
 From then into the late 1950s, Dick the Bruiser wrestled live every Thursday on TV in the Detroit area.
 His typical opponent was "an up and coming young (unknown) wrestler" who would be pulverized by the Bruiser.
 His matches and interviews were so effective he became a household name in the Detroit area.
 His only defeat on live TV was at the hands of “Cowboy” Bob Ellis.
 However, in two rematches with Ellis at the Olympia in Detroit, the Bruiser was victorious.

+Author Richard Vicek who wrote "Bruiser: The World's Most Dangerous Wrestler," said "It's amazing how quickly his career took off, and it was his ability to project ferociousness," Vicek said.
+"That made him unique.
+He was a villain when he started out.
+He didn't change his wrestling style to flying dropkicks, head scissors; he was ... a brawler.
+When people saw him on TV, and that growling voice, they bought into it.
+Even if you suspected wrestling was a put-on, when you saw Bruiser looking into the camera with a microphone in his face, growling about what the weasel Bobby Heenan did to me last week at the coliseum, you believed it."

-In 1963, Dick the Bruiser was involved with NFL star Alex Karras to set up a match between the two.
+In 1963, Dick the Bruiser joined up with NFL star Alex Karras to set up a match between the two.
 Bruiser was supposed to brawl with Karras at Lindell's Bar, a drinking establishment co-owned by Karras and the Butsicaris brothers.
 What was supposed to be a worked shoot turned into a real brawl when one of the Butsicaris boys' uncles attacked Dick the Bruiser, unaware the event was staged.
 Bruiser proceeded to destroy the bar and injure a number of police officers who showed up to the melee; there were reportedly over 300 people hurt.
 In the end, eight officers subdued him, and the Bruiser ultimately won the match.
 He was charged with aggravated assault and had to cover $50,000 in damages for two policemen that he injured during the brawl.